Office Closed - Urgent Telephone : 01233 331111

 1. On-site: The creation and/or enhancement of habitats on-site is the preferred option for the delivery of the biodiversity gain.
 This ensures that ecological connectivity and value is kept within close proximity to habitats that are being lost and local communities’ benefit from increased access to, or views of, nature.

-2. Off-site: Where all on-site opportunities have been exhausted, developers can look to meet part of their BNG requirements on land that they own elsewhere outside of the red-line boundary of their development site.
-Habitats delivered or enhanced in this way would need to be secured by a S106 or a conservation covenant; and register the off-site area with Natural England.
+2. Off-site: Where on-site opportunities are not possible or have been exhausted, developers can look to meet all or part of their BNG requirements on land that they own elsewhere.
+Habitats that are either enhanced or created off-site must be secured by legal agreement such as a S106 or a conservation covenant; and registered with Natural England.
+Alternatively, the number of biodiversity units needed to meet net gain requirements can be purchased from a registered habitat bank.

 Strategic Significance